gupaulasan/playlist-continuation/README.md

 ## Dataset

-The dataset used in the project is the Million Playlist Dataset, it is available for downloa, at this <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/dataset_files" target="_blank">link</a>
+The dataset used in the project is the Million Playlist Dataset, it is available for download, at this <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/dataset_files" target="_blank">link</a>

 ## Report